aliarca/bayesianfunctionalanalysis/README.md

   - **_Functional.R_** - where we worked on functional representation of the data
   - **_fPCA.R_** - some preprocessing work
   - **_graphics.R_**
+  - **_stan.R** an additional file with some tentatives of implementing a more complicated model
 - **samplers** contains:
   - **_niw.RData_**
   - **_nor.RData_**